divyameenakshi24/SA-C-GENDER-CLASSIFIER/README.md

 # SA-C-GENDER-CLASSIFIER
 # Algorithm
-1.To classify the gender of a person use the DeepFace library.
+1.To classify the gender of a person use the DeepFace library. <br>
-2.DeepFace library is developed based on deep learning algorithms.
+2.DeepFace library is developed based on deep learning algorithms. <br>
-3.Import the deepface class from DeepFace library, cv2 class from openCv2 library and Matplot library according to the requirements.
+3.Import the deepface class from DeepFace library, cv2 class from openCv2 library and Matplot library according to the requirements. <br>
-4.Load and display the imported image.
+4.Load and display the imported image. <br>
-5.Pass the image to DeepFace library and analyze the image to predict gender of a person.
+5.Pass the image to DeepFace library and analyze the image to predict gender of a person. <br>
-6.This prediction is stored in result variable.
+6.This prediction is stored in result variable. <br>
-7.Finally print the prediction using this algorithm.
+7.Finally print the prediction using this algorithm. <br>

 ## Program: